 - The Rising Sun by Douglas Galbraith is about the ill-fated Darien colony.
 Alan Reid of the Scottish group Battlefield Band also wrote a song about the expedition.

 - The first installment of the Uncharted series begins off the coast of Panama.
-Golden Abyss features a temple area and a dig site in the country, and A Thief's End includes flashback events and a multiplayer map set in and/or near a prison by the coast, where Nathan Drake's brother Sam gets imprisoned for over a decade.
+Golden Abyss features a temple area and a dig site in the country, and A Thief's End includes flashback events and a multiplayer map set at a prison on the coast where Nathan Drake's brother Sam gets imprisoned for over a decade.

 - The Kraft Suspense Theatre episode "Jungle of Fear" is set in Panama circa 1850.